Python-Arm/rollarm/README.md

 Daniele Tanzi,
 Roberto De Lillo,
 with my useful hints.
-Worthwhile code taken from Internet.
+Worthwhile code has been taken from Internet.